decentraland/old-documentation/_posts/development-guide/2018-01-06-scene-limitations.md

 ## Query scene limitations via code

 From a scene's code, you can query both the limitations that apply to the scene and how much the scene is currently using.
 This is especially useful with scenes where the content changes dynamically.
-For example, in a scene where you add a new entity each time the user clicks, you could stop adding entities when you reach the scene limits.
+For example, in a scene where you add a new entity each time the player clicks, you could stop adding entities when you reach the scene limits.

 To use this functionality, you must first import `EntityController` into your scene.